cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 }
 ```

 Now we can easily figure out what it's the test about without even reading the actual code responsible for performing given steps.
-However, we might still struggle while investigating failed tests - it might not be obvious immediately which part failed, especially when we have quite cryptic assertion messages like `Expected true but was false`(Yes, I know it can be partially addresses with assertion libraries like `FluentAssertion` or `Shouldy` but it's not the point here).
+However, we might still struggle while investigating failed tests - it might not be obvious immediately which part failed, especially when we have quite cryptic assertion messages like `Expected true but was false`(Yes, I know it can be partially addressed with assertion libraries like `FluentAssertion` or `Shouldy` but it's not the point here).

 The next step on the way to solve the test readability issue was to introduce some kind of programmatic helpers for enforcing steps annotations.
-I came across on am existing library called [xBehave](https://github.com/adamralph/xbehave.net) that tries to address this issue.
+I came across an existing library called [xBehave](https://github.com/adamralph/xbehave.net) that tries to address this issue.
 Using the `xBehave`, our test can look as follows:

 ```cs